Trans-Coordinate Physics: General features

 James Clerk Maxwell was the first to use space-time coordinate systems in the way they are used in contemporary physics.
 They play a role in his formulation of electromagnetic field theory that makes them virtually indispensable.
 Einstein embraced Maxwell's methodology but devoted himself to eliminating the influence of coordinates because they have nothing to do with physics.
-However, the influence of coordinates is not eliminated by relativistic invariance as will be evident below where these space-time representations are removed \emph{entirely} from physics.
+However, his use of relativistic invariance for that purpose does not really eliminate the influence of coordinates, as will be evident below where they are removed \emph{entirely} from physics.

 Trans-coordinate physics proceeds on the assumption that space-time coordinates should not be introduced at any level.
 As a practical matter, and for many analytic reasons, coordinates are very useful and probably always will be.
 But if nature does not use numerical labeling for event identification and/or analytic convenience, and if we are interested in the most fundamental way of thinking about nature, then we should avoid space-time coordinates from the beginning.